jhpyle/docassemble/_docs/fields.md

 defines the variable `role_event`, and it will find the example question above.

-This directive can also be used to create screens that the user can reach from the menu or from hyperlinks embedded in question text.
+`event` can also be used to create screens that the user can reach from the menu or from hyperlinks embedded in question text.
 For information and examples, see [url_action()], [process_action()], [action_menu_item()], and [menu_items].

 ## <a name="review"></a>Creating a special screen where the user can review his or her answers

-A `review` block allows interview authors to provide a screen where users can review and edit their answers.
+The `review` specifier allows interview developers to create a `review` screen.
+A `review` screen is type of `question` that allows users to review and edit their answers, whether the user is part of the way through the interview or all the way through the interview.
 Typically, the user will get to this screen by selecting an option from the web app menu (e.g., "Review Answers"), or by clicking on a hyperlink within `subquestion` text (e.g., "to review the answers you have provided so far, click here").

-Here is an example of a `review` block that is launched from the menu:
+Here is an example of a `review` screen that is launched from the
+menu:

 {% include side-by-side.html demo="review-1" %}